-The Depository Trust Company, New York, New York, will act as securities depository for the Bonds.
+The Depository Trust Company, New York, NY, will act as securities depository for the Bonds.
 The Bonds will be issued as fully-registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-One fully-registered Bond will be issued for each maturity and series set forth on the inside cover page hereof, each in the aggregate principal amount of such maturity, and will be deposited with DTC.
+One fully-registered Bond will be issued for each series set forth on the inside cover page hereof, each in the aggregate principal amount of such series, and will be deposited with DTC.